ahmetb/coffeelog/docs/set-up-continuous-build.md

 You can do this role assignment by going to the Cloud Platform Console &rarr;
-IAM/Admin &rarr; IAM &rarr; Choose the service account with `cloudbuild` and update its roles on the dropdown to add "Container Engine Developer" role.
+IAM/Admin &rarr; IAM &rarr; Choose the service account with `cloudbuild` and update its roles on the dropdown to add "Kubernetes Engine Developer" role.

 **Or you can use `gcloud`**: First, find out your numeric project ID and construct the cloudbuild account ID:

     PROJECT_NUM="$(gcloud projects list --filter='name = ahmetb-starter' --format='get(projectNumber)')"

-Then assign this account the "Container Engine Developer" role:
+Then assign this account the "Kubernetes Engine Developer" role:

     gcloud projects add-iam-policy-binding $PROJECT_NUM \
         --member="serviceAccount:$PROJECT_NUM@cloudbuild.gserviceaccount.com" \